Tuition & Fees: Policies

 Payment Due Date

 To complete the enrollment process, you must choose a payment option (see Financing Options) for the term and complete any additional steps required for that option.
 You must complete these steps by the payment due date for the term as specified in the Academic Calendar.
 Failure to do so will result in cancellation of your registration.

 The university accepts payment in cash, personal check in US dollars only, travelers cheques in US dollars only, debit card, credit card (MasterCard, Visa, American Express, Discover), wire transfers, and electronic check.
 In addition, the university offers payment options, some of which require verification of eligibility prior to registration.

 Withdrawal from a course (commonly known as "dropping") is official once the university registrar has been notified.
 Notification must be in writing and may be submitted online, delivered in-person, by standard mail, by fax or by electronic mail.
-The electronic mail must originate from your personal or business account.
+The email must originate from the student's email address on record with the university.
 The date the written notice is received will be the official withdrawal date.
 Oral (spoken) notification is insufficient.
 Written notice to an instructor is also insufficient.

 Tuition will be credited as follows.
 Fees are not credited except in the case of a course being canceled by the university.
-Tuition credits remain in your account.
+Tuition credits remain in the student's account.
 Refunds are issued upon written request.
 If you are a Federal Student Aid recipient who withdraws from completely from the payment period, you will be subject to the Return of Federal Student Aid calculations.
 Golden Gate University may be required to return funds for which you are no longer eligible based on these calculations.
 This may leave you owing a balance to the university.
 See Return of Federal Student Aid below for more information.